 - Don’t look for incremental, look for 10x: have the hubris to dream big

-- Enlightened cooperator : don’t think disrupt, don’t think competition: think new, think value-adding
+- Think like an enlightened cooperator: don’t think disrupt, don’t think competition: think new, think value-adding

-- Pick founders and employee who share your same vision and your same culture
+- Pick founders and employees who share your same vision and your same culture

 Zero to One Summary